 While we now know cholesterol is not the problem, this myth is so deeply embedded in society and public health messages that it continues to persist, despite the fact that it is wrong.

 Yes eggs do contain some saturated fat but you’ll notice in the nutrition data that the predominant source of fat in eggs is monounsaturated fat.

-A more recent systematic review of clinical trials found the same: egg consumption has no impact on cardiovascular risk factors – total cholesterol, LDL cholesterol, triglycerides, fasting glucose, insulin or C-reactive protein.
+A systematic review of clinical trials (2017) again confirmed the benefits of eggs, concluding: egg consumption has no impact on cardiovascular risk factors – total cholesterol, LDL cholesterol, triglycerides, fasting glucose, insulin or C-reactive protein.

 Cooking Your Eggs